massimoaria/tall/README.md

 library("tall")
 ```

-and then start Tall shiny app with:
+and then start TA*ll* shiny app with:

 ``` r
 tall()